Troubleshooting

 4. If the SKU does not include PoE, fall back to USB-C PD or the DC terminal block.

-The ALPON X4 surfaces device health on four front-panel LEDs: Power, Connection Status, Cellular Status, and a Programmable RGB.
+The ALPON X4 surfaces device health on four front-panel LEDs: Power, Connection, Cellular, and a programmable RGB.
 Reading these indicators is the fastest first diagnostic when shell access is not yet available.

 White Green Blue Amber / Yellow Red Off